Touring With Us

-If you are a professional company and wish to tour to the North East of Scotland then we would like to hear from you.
+If you are a professional artist or company and wish to tour to the North East of Scotland then we would like to hear from you.

 All of our performances and screenings are programmed and promoted by volunteers in rural spaces across the North East of Scotland.

 They are committed to the arts and care deeply about their community.
 They volunteer so that others can enjoy live and screened events without having to travel great distances to large towns and cities.